alexander-pick/MKMTool/README.md

 + [Want List Editor](#Want-List-Editor): Adds or removes cards from any of your want lists.
 + [View Inventory](#View-Inventory): Downloads your entire stock from MKM and visualizes it in a table with a search function.
 Also allows you to export the inventory to a CSV file.

+### Settings
+But first, let's see settings you can choose in the config.xml file (values are entered without quotes):
++ **UseStockGetFile:** values can be "true" or "false", true by default.
+It is relevant for Price Update and View Inventory modules.
+It is a faster method of getting all of your stock in a single API request.
+The alternative uses 1 API request per 100 articles.
+However, it includes more information.
+While it is irrelevant for Price Update, in View Inventory the following can be seen only when setting UseStockGetFile to false: Rarity, LocName (name in the language of the card), inShoppingCart (true or false if the item is currently in shopping card) and lastEdited (time you last edited the article).
+Also, by default it will only get magic cards.
+If you want to see inventory including cards from other games, set this to false.

 ### Price Update
 This function will update all your card sale prices, all you need to do is press the Update Price button.
 The basic idea is to match your prices to the cheapest prices **from your country** (to avoid dealing with different shipping costs).
 However, there are numerous parameters that can change how exactly is this price computed, accessible through the "Settings" button on the bottom of the window - it is recommended to look at those first before your first run.
 The implemented algorithm will now be described, but if it is not good enough for you and you can write some C# code, you can modify the MKMBot class directly (look for MKMBot.updatePrices() method).